rahul-bhave/instructlab_knowledgebase/code_conversion_snowflake_stored_proc_to_pyspark.md

 WHERE b.ProductAssemblyID = {start_product_id} AND '{check_date}' >= b.StartDate AND '{check_date}' <= IFNULL(b.EndDate, '{check_date}')
 """)

-# this view is our 'CTE' that we reference with each pass
 df.createOrReplaceTempView('recursion_df')

 while True:
-  # select data for this recursion level

   bill_df = spark.sql(f"""
   SELECT b.ProductAssemblyID
     , b.ComponentID